JonnyPickard/create-component-template/README.md

 };
 ```

-- `templatesDirectory` - the path to your templates directory.
+- `templatesDirectory` - the relative path to your templates directory.
 - `templates` - an array of template config objects.

 - `extension` - should be the custom file extension you wish to provide.